containers/podman/docs/tutorials/socket_activation.md

 The echo server works as expected.
 It replies _"hello"_ after receiving the text _"hello"_.

-### Socket activate an Apache HTTP server with systemd-socket-activate
+### Example: socket activate an Apache HTTP server with systemd-socket-activate

 Instead of setting up a systemd service to test out socket activation, an alternative is to use the command-line tool [__systemd-socket-activate__](https://www.freedesktop.org/software/systemd/man/systemd-socket-activate.html#).